-- 2023 Objective: Ensure checkoff programs are transparent and accountable.
-This can be accomplished by requiring their budgets and disbursements to be published and periodically audited, and by restricting their engagement with lobbying organizations that have conflicts of interest or that conduct anti-competitive activities. - Marker Bill: Opportunities for Fairness in Farming Act of 2021 - o Title: Commodities; Miscellaneous - 2028 Objective: Allow commodity producers to participate in checkoff programs on a voluntary, rather than mandatory, basis. - o Marker Bill: Voluntary Checkoff Program Participation Act - Title: Commodities; Miscellaneous - 2028 Objective: Require programs to publicly disclose research they funded, and require academic journals to disclose their funding sources. - There are currently no marker bills toward this objective. - o Titles: Commodities; Research, Extension, and Related Matters; Miscellaneous - Measures We Oppose: Attempts to create new checkoffs, attempts to weaken current rules.
+- 2023 Objective: Ensure checkoff programs are transparent and accountable by requiring their budgets and disbursements to be published and periodically audited, and by restricting their engagement with lobbying organizations that have conflicts of interest or that conduct anti-competitive activities. - Marker Bill: Opportunities for Fairness in Farming Act of 2021 - Title: Commodities: Miscellaneous - 2028 Objective: Allow commodity producers to participate in checkoff programs on a voluntary, rather than mandatory, basis. - o Marker Bill: Voluntary Checkoff Program Participation Act - o Title: Commodities: Miscellaneous - 2028 Objective: Require programs to publicly disclose research they funded, and require academic journals to disclose their funding sources.

+- $\circ\quad$ There are currently no marker bills toward this objective. - o Titles: Commodities; Research, Extension, and Related Matters; Miscellaneous - Measures We Oppose: Attempts to create new checkoffs, attempts to weaken current rules.